 Students can sign up for as few or as many open classes as they would like.
 A waiting list is available for filled classes and individuals will be personally notified if a spot in a class opens from the waiting list.

 Yes.
-Government, economics, finance, health, debate, music, art, physical education and many others are offered a semester at a time and your student can take one semester of any of them.
+Government, economics, finance, health, debate, art, physical education and others are offered a semester at a time and your student can take one semester of any of them.
 (Example: Physical Education for first semester; Jr. High Art for second semester.)
-Consult the class schedule.
+Consult the class schedule for options.

-Bridges is a supervised environment and offers a study hall at each period of the day, so you may drop off your child as long as your child is in a class or registered for study hall during any free periods in their day.
-If your child has a free period with no scheduled class and you have chosen not to register for study hall, you must remain with them in the building.
-Bridges will provide a small parent room for your use if one is available.
+Bridges is a supervised environment and offers a paid study hall at each period of the day, so you may drop off your child as long as they are in a class or registered for study hall during every period they are at Bridges.
+If your child has a free period with no scheduled class and you have chosen not to register for study hall, you must be in the building with them.
+A parent room is available for your use.

 Yes!
 Lunch is from 12-12:25 every Monday and we offer two large supervised rooms for students staying with us during that period.
 Students pack their own lunches.
 Students may only eat lunch in the designated lunch rooms and not in a classroom.
 A snack may be eaten during class time with teacher's permission and as long as it is not messy or disruptive to the class.
 Remember to sign up for lunch during registration if your student would like to participate in this period.

-Student health and safety is very important to us!
-Every teacher is given the student allergy list for their class at the beginning of the school year and will make sure that anything they bring to the classroom is safe for their individual students.
-With that being said, we do not ban any food ingredients in our lunch rooms.
-We expect students who are 5th grade and up to monitor their individual needs.
-Students may keep an EpiPen with us at the desk (or in their backpack) if necessary and we also keep Benadryl on hand for emergencies.
-We ask that students are able to be self-sufficient in understanding what they can and cannot eat while at school and we also expect our teachers to honor student's allergies in class activities so that no one is excluded.
+Student health and safety is very important to us.
+Every teacher is given the student allergy list that was submitted by parents for their class at the beginning of the school year and is asked to make sure that anything they bring to the classroom is safe for their individual students.
+With that being said, we do not ban any food ingredients at Bridges.
+We expect students who are in 5th grade and up to be able to monitor their individual needs and not eat anything they did not bring unless it is packaged and they can guarantee it does not contain the allergen that would affect them.
+We ask that students keep their EpiPen in their backpack, and we will also keep Benadryl on hand for emergencies.
+We ask that parents ensure students are able to be self-sufficient in understanding what they can and cannot eat while at school and we have requested our teachers to honor students' allergies in class activities so that no one is excluded.
+For allergic reactions or any emergency situations, we will call 911 immediately and notify parents.

 Overall, the majority of science experiments and labs (including microscopy) are completed in the Bridges classrooms.
 Occasionally a student will be required to perform something simple at home due to the experiment needing to be completed over an extended period of time, and the teacher typically provides the supplies that are needed in those circumstances.

-When Plain Local Schools are canceled for road safety, then Bridges classes are also canceled.
-However, if Plain Local Schools cancels for cold temperatures, we will still hold classes.
-Parents will receive an email regarding the cancellation of classes early Monday morning.
+When Plain Local Schools are canceled for road safety, Bridges classes are also canceled.
+However, if Plain Local Schools cancels for cold temperatures, we will still hold classes as long as First Friends is open.
+On Mondays that are public school holidays, the decision will be made by Administration and First Friends.
+If Bridges is canceled for any reason, parents will receive an email early Monday morning.
 In order to avoid extending the school year, teachers will send a detailed email or video and homework assignments to make up for the missed class time.

 Canton Bridges Homeschool Organization